Sths147/Rust-CLI-Pong-Client/cli-app/Readme.md

 #### `./build.sh` in your console
 ### Then execute:
 #### `./launch.sh $LOCATION` while replacing $LOCATION with the IP:PORT the transcendance servers listens to
+##### Note: if you want to test in with localhost on linux, replace IP with the docker0 bridge address, usually 172.17.0.1